wp-plugins/kb-advanced-rss-widget/README.txt

 If you see that there is a field called `title` (there probably is), you would include this in your widget's output by writing `^title$`.
 You would probably want to wrap this in some HTML, like this: `<li>^title$</li>`.
 Look under the "Other Notes" tab for more details about how to display RSS feeds the way you want them in your sidebar.

-If all you see is `array()`--or worse, an error message--then there's a good chance that the feed in question is not an RSS feed, at least not one that the Wordpress parser knows how to handle.
+If all you see is `array()`--or worse, an error message--then there's a good chance that the feed in question is not an RSS feed, at least not one that the MagpieRSS parser knows how to handle.

 = How do I trim the length of an RSS field? =